JonasAlfredsson/anibg/README.md

 [AA VFX][17].

-Furthermore, there are actually quite a few commands available for `devilspie2` that can be used to manipulate windows on the system.
-The example here with MPV player as a background image is just one option, and much more advanced actions can be made if you want.
+Furthermore, there are actually quite a few commands available for `devilspie2` which can be used to manipulate windows on the system.
+The example here with MPV as a background image is just one option, and much more advanced actions can be performed if you take your time and read the instructions.
 More information can be found in the [manual][13].